 When you are designing or building your next building, do consider the use of steel as a viable alternative to timber.
 If you want to consider the true carbon emission cost of using one material over another, do get a comprehensive independent analysis of the carbon emission effects for each building system you consider.

 And do consider the use of the International Passive House Standard, with its wholistic, comprehensive approach.
-Seal up your building, and incorporate a proper ventilation strategy from the start.
+Seal up your building, and incorporate a proper ventilation strategy from the start and the right plumbing system.
+According to experts like an emergency plumber and drain cleaning service, these are the Plumbing Issues to Watch Out for in Cold Weather and learn how to make sure how to keep it safe and clean.